frerich/pg_large_objects/README.md

 end
 ```

-Next, include `PgLargeObjects.Repo` in your `Ecto.Repo` module to define
+Optional, but recommended: include `PgLargeObjects.Repo` in your `Ecto.Repo`
-convenience API:
+module to define convenience API:

 ```elixir
 defmodule MyApp.Repo do